Daftscientist/MailBuddy/README.md

-# 📧 Emailer Library
+# 📧 MailBuddy

-Welcome to the **Emailer Library**!
+Welcome to the **MailBuddy Library**!
 This is a Python utility designed to make sending formatted emails a breeze!
-With support for both plain text and HTML email bodies, dynamic content injection, and easy SMTP server configuration, Emailer takes the hassle out of email composition. 🎉
+With support for both plain text and HTML email bodies, dynamic content injection, and easy SMTP server configuration, MailBuddy takes the hassle out of email composition. 🎉

 ## 🚀 Features